tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 ### Shield upgrade for Delwath
 Upgrade lynx shield from +1 to +2.
 Requires 12 days (3 days can be done without the shield on prep work), 4000 gp, 7.5 pounds of Skaer steel.
-Start: 29 Jan 1749
+Start: 19 Jan 1749
-Finished prep: 31 Jan 1749
+Finished prep: 21 Jan 1749
-Will then finish 9 days after party arrives - will work 7 days per week to accomplish.
+Will then finish 9 days after party arrives, skipping Sundays
 ## Magic Items

 ### Delwath